sheygildas/-Lift-_and_Shift_Local_App_Setup_to_AWS/README.md

 rm -rf ROOT
    ```

-- Now let's install 'aws cli' on our tomcate server and use it to download our artifact from S3 bucket.The artifactwill be downloaded to '/tmp' directory, then we will copy to '/var/lib/tomcat8/webapps/' directory as 'ROOT.war'.
+- Now let's install `aws cli` on our tomcate server and use it to download our artifact from S3 bucket.The artifactwill be downloaded to `/tmp` directory, then we will copy to `/var/lib/tomcat8/webapps/` directory as `ROOT.war`.

 ```sh
 apt install awscli -y